 Beyond the required placement of the advertisement, a widespread announcement of the position in professional journals, online job lists, newsletters and professional meetings is encouraged to achieve a deep and diverse applicant pool.
 In addition, departments may contact other departments and schools by letter, email, or telephone calls to call attention to the position.

 As a member of the Higher Education Recruitment Consortium (HERC), departments within Yale University can post job openings on the HERC Website free of charge.
 The HERC website should not be used as the sole source or substitute for traditional methods (i.e. professional/trade websites or print publications) when advertising job openings; rather it should be used in combination with those efforts.
 Interfolio posititions are automatically posted on the HERC website; the department does not need to initiate this.
-If a department that does not use Interfolio (i.e., MATH or ECON) wishes to post an opening on the HERC website, the chair’s assistant (or equivalent) forwards to Jonathan Bailey at email@example.com a copy of the final version of the job advertisement with live application (Interfolio) link once approved.
+If a department that does not use Interfolio (i.e., MATH or ECON) wishes to post an opening on the HERC website, the chair’s assistant (or equivalent) forwards to Jonathan Bailey at email@example.com a copy of the final version of the job advertisement with live application link once approved.

 Online Advertisement Procedures

 - The chair’s assistant (or equivalent) posts the job advertisement, including the final URL for the application submission portal (e.g., Interfolio link).